haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 An alternative approach would be to regard as illegitimate any use cases which treat `Cabal` as a packaging and distribution mechanism for executables, and on that basis, cease to provide install hooks.
-We do not follow this approach because it would significantly inconvenience maintainers of packages that rely on this behaviour (e.g. Agda and Darcs), for a relatively small reduction in complexity in `Cabal`.
+We do not follow this approach because it would block maintainers of packages that rely on this behaviour (e.g. Agda and Darcs) from migrating, for a relatively small reduction in complexity in `Cabal`.

 It is important that these install hooks are consistently run both when copying and when installing, as this fixes the inconsistency noted in